 26 April 1947

-Captain Quartermaster L.H Stroud appointed as Officer Commanding, No 2 Ordnance Depot
+Captain Quartermaster L.H Stroud was appointed as Officer Commanding, No 2 Ordnance Depot

 Captain P.W Rennision appointed as Officer Commanding, No 2 Ordnance Depot